Jon Freeman (game designer): The Complete Book of Wargames

 In 1980, Freeman, in collaboration with the editors of Consumer Guide, wrote The Complete Book of Wargames, which was published by Simon & Schuster under their "Fireside" imprint.
 In the book, Freeman, explained the history of wargames to that point, the notable companies, the usual components, and evaluated most of the major wargames in print at the time, as well as the role that computer games would play in this field.

 Free Fall Associates

 In 1981, Freeman and Anne Westfall left Epyx to create Free Fall Associates along with game designer Paul Reiche III.

 Free Falls' first game was 1982's Tax Dodge, which remained obscure.
 Free Fall went on to develop two highly acclaimed games published by Electronic Arts: Archon and Archon II: Adept.
-Originally written for the Atari 8-bit family, they were ported to other contemporary home computers.
+Originally written for the Atari 8-bit computers, they were ported to other contemporary home systems.

 Free Fall developed a few more titles after Archon II, but nothing as well-known.
 Freeman is credited with some recent development work with Square Enix.